Skip Stellrecht

-Skip Stellrecht is an American voice and television actor, who was born and raised in Orange County, California.
+Henry M. Stellrecht (born May 9, 1958), known professionally as Skip Stellrecht, is an American voice and television actor, who was born and raised in Orange County, California.
 Growing up with more of an interest in surfing, sports, and music, he did not discover his interest in acting until after graduating from high school.
 He started with commercials, and soon started studying under the direction of some of the most well-respected teachers in Hollywood.
 He started auditioning and booking several stage roles throughout the Los Angeles area. and was a founding member of the Friends and Artist Theatre Ensemble.